Galaktion Alpaidze

-Galaktion Yeliseyevich Alpaidze (გალაქტიონ ალფაიძე, Галактио́н Елисе́евич Алпаи́дзе; – 2 May 2006) was a Soviet Lieutenant General of Georgian ethnicity who was the Hero of the Soviet Union.
-He was the manager of the Plesetsk rocket proving ground in 1963–1975, and 1977 laureate of the USSR State Prize.
+Galaktion Yeliseyevich Alpaidze (გალაქტიონ ალფაიძე, Галактио́н Елисе́евич Алпаи́дзе; – 2 May 2006) was a Russian military officer of Georgian ethnicity in the former Soviet Army whose career saw military actions in the eastern front of the World War II.

+Besides his career in the army, Alpaidze was a program manager in the former Soviet space program and was a director of the Plesetsk Cosmosdrome from 1963–1975 and was a recipient of the Hero of the Soviet Union, and 1977 laureate of the USSR State Prize.

 Early life

 Alpaidze was born on 7 November 1916 to Georgian village peasants and raised in the settlement of Kursebi in Georgia (then part of the Russian Empire).
 He finished a seven-year educational curriculum and graduated from the Kutaisi Industrial College in 1937, primarily studying heat and energy development technology.
 For two years he worked as an electrician in a hydroelectric power plant before entering Red Army service in 1938.
 In 1940 Alpaidze graduated from the Tbilisi School of Artillery.

 Great Patriotic War

 At the outbreak of war in June 1941, as a major Alpaidze was already the deputy commander of an artillery battalion of the 36th artillery regiment, Soviet 43rd army.
 He participated in the Battle of Moscow and defensive operations around the river Desna from August to October 1943.
 In that period he also became a member of the CPSU.
 In September 1943, Alpaidze took command over the 36th Artillery Regiment which by then was already merged to the 7th Guard Army.
 He and his regiment took part in the crossing of the Dnieper and from 1 to 8 October, repulsed dozens of attacks at the bridgehead of the river, destroying numerous German tanks, guns, armoured vehicles, troop carriers and one infantry battalion.
 Afterwards the regiment moved to the Battle of Romania and the Vienna Offensive.
 In March 1945 Major Alpaidze distinguished himself again during the Balaton Offensive when his newly assigned 972nd Artillery Regiment destroyed a number of German tanks and around 30 firing points, while at the same time suppressing six enemy artillery batteries.
 On 11 March, on a single day, he got wounded a total of three times but still managed to coordinate and control the fire of his units.
 For courage and heroism in battle, Alpaidze was awarded the title Hero of the Soviet Union as well as the Order of Lenin on 28 April 1945.